 If you are wondering why these speculations are relevant to LessWrong… well, it was requested, and also it’s relevant to a point I want to make later about AI.
 You see, the technologies on this list could probably be quickly achieved with the help of advanced-but-not-godlike-AI.
 The gap between these technologies and present-day military tech is an example of a “small” gap; a “merely” 20-year-by-human-standards gap.
 So, for example, suppose some corporation or nation gets AI systems which are good but not godlike at designing new technologies.
 They vastly speed up the process but don’t do anything human engineers couldn’t do in 20 years.
 Or, suppose there are lots of AI systems in the world but one faction has systems which are the equivalent of 20-years-by-human-standards ahead.
 In either case, I think, the gap would translate to an extremely large advantage, possibly enough to enable a small group to take over the world, conquistador-style.

-(To be clear, while I do think AI takeover is probable, I think persuasion/politics/ideology is by far the most likely method.)
+(To be clear, while I do think AI takeover is probable, I think persuasion/politics/ideology is by far the most likely method, not military/war.)

 Better command-and-control capabilities (incl.
 Cyber and intel)